@bucketlistbums

 🥂 Glam Night Out at a Rooftop Bar

+The perfect outfit ideas for Bangkok’s nightlife and rooftop bars.
 Sleek and sculpted, this off-shoulder ivory mini dress is pure cocktail hour perfection.
 The ruffle neckline adds softness, while the minimal silhouette keeps it modern.

 Pair with sparkly heels and a bold red lip, and you’re set for a night under the stars at a rooftop bar like Sky Bar or Tropic City.